 Ability to Skip Lines

-The Express Pass isn’t free and can cost as little as $70 per person up to around $200 per person during peak times.
+The Express Pass at Universal isn’t free and can cost as little as $70 per person up to around $200 per person during peak times.
 But, if you’re staying at a Premier (at Royal Pacific Resort, Hard Rock Hotel, and Portofino Bay Hotel) Resort then the express pass is complimentary.
-In fall 2021, Disney World will launch its Disney Genie+ and Individual Attraction Selections services, both of which will cost extra as well.
-Genie+ is set at $15 per person per day, while the Individual Attraction Selections will depend on the attraction, the date, and the Park.

-Another Universal benefit is there’s no specific return time for rides and there’s no limit on how many rides you can use it on (or how many times you use it on one ride).
+Another Universal benefit is that there’s no specific return time for rides and there’s no limit on how many rides you can use it on (or how many times you use it on one ride).
 So you can spend less time waiting and more time riding when you visit Universal.
+Whereas at Disney World, guests can only “skip the line” once at each attraction and have a specific 1-hour return time.
 Just keep in mind that not all Universal rides have an Express Pass line.

 Beloved Franchises You Can’t Find Anywhere Else